Newlyn

 Newlyn lies on the shore of Mount's Bay and forms a small conurbation with the neighbouring town of Penzance.
 It is part of the Penzance civil parish.
 The principal industry is fishing, although there are also a variety of yachts and pleasure boats in the harbour, as Newlyn has become a popular holiday destination with pubs and restaurants.
-Although the parish is now listed under Penzance there is an electoral ward in separate existence called Newlyn and Mousehole.
+Although the parish is now listed under Penzance, there is an electoral ward in separate existence called Mousehole, Newlyn and St Buryan.
 The population as of the 2011 census was 4,432.

 Toponymy

 The settlement is recorded as Nulyn in 1279 and as Lulyn in 1290, and the name is thought to be derived from the Cornish for "pool for a fleet of boats" which is thought to refer to the shallows offshore known as Gwavas Lake, traditionally the principal mooring for the fishing fleet in the area.

 History

 Before the rise of Newlyn as an important settlement the landing rights and most properties within the Newlyn area were owned by the Manor of Alverton.
 Newlyn's history has been strongly linked to its role as a major fishing port.
 The natural protection afforded by the Gwavas Lake (an area of seawater in Mount's Bay) led to many local fishermen using this area as a preferred landing site.

 The Spanish Raid of 1595 destroyed Penzance, Mousehole and Paul as well as Newlyn.

 In 1620 the Mayflower stopped off at Newlyn old quay to take on water.
 A plaque on the quay reads: